-This EPD applies to all declared products of the IVPU's member companies Karl Bachl GmbH & Co KG, Paul Bauder GmbH & Co KG, IKO Insulation BV, Kingspan Insulation GmbH & Co KG, Linzmeier Bauelemente GmbH, puren gmbh, Recticel Dämmsysteme GmbH, Soprema GmbH, Steinbacher Dämmstoff-GmbH, Unilin Insulation bv.
+This EPD applies to all declared products of the IVPU's member companies Karl Bachl GmbH & Co KG, IKO Insulation BV, Kingspan Insulation GmbH & Co KG, puren gmbh, Recticel Dämmsysteme GmbH, Soprema GmbH, Steinbacher Dämmstoff-GmbH, Unilin Insulation bv.
 The IVPU represents more than 90% of the companies within the German polyurethane insulating materials market.
-This EPD is based on weighted averages, which have been determined on the basis of the single values originating from the afore-mentioned manufacturing companies' factories (see section 3.1).
+This EPD is based on weighted averages which have been determined on the basis of the single values originating from the factories of the mentioned manufacturing companies (see section 3.1).